OctopusDeploy/blog/blog/2021-01/workers-as-containers/index.md

 This template will spin up an Azure Container Instance of the Octopus Deploy Tentacle.

-For speed, I chose the Linux variant as it is much smaller than the Windows container (254.39 MB versus 2.27 GB).
+I chose the Linux variant as it is much smaller than the Windows container (254.39 MB versus 2.27 GB).

 ### Run a health check
 The built-in health check template only works for deployment targets, however, there is a Community step that was developed specifically for workers; [Worker - Health Check](https://library.octopus.com/step-templates/c6c23c7b-876d-4758-a908-511f066156d7/actiontemplate-worker-health-check).
+Running this step ensures that our worker is healthy and ready for the next step.

 ### Install addtional software
 The workers were going to need to interact with both Azure and AWS.
 The Tentacle image has the bare minimum software required to run, so I needed to install the following: